-Anyone who knows the geography of the greater Los Angeles area will enjoy some of the minor details.
+Anyone who knows the geography of the greater Los Angeles area will enjoy some minor details included in the movie.
 Jules comes from Inglewood, which has a historically large black population.
 Vince is from Redondo Beach, a whiter and wealthier area, which makes sense considering his nice car and European trips.
 He also says that he doesn't know the area of Toluca Lake very well, which makes sense because it's farther away from his hometown than Jules'.

 Harsher in Hindsight: The lines "Does he look like a bitch?" and "Marsellus Wallace don't like to be fucked by nobody except Mrs. Wallace!" feel a lot more ominous after Marsellus gets raped.

 Jules' famous Bible verse — which includes the line "And you will know My name is the Lord!" — becomes a lot funnier when you know that Samuel L. Jackson provided the voice of God in an audio version of The Bible in 2007.

 "What?"
 "English, motherfucker!
 Do you speak it!?"

 "Say 'what' again!"
 There's a popular image macro of Jules wielding his gun with the caption "Say X again!
 I dare you!
 I double dare you, motherfucker!"
-Usually used to express annoyance at someone saying or doing something ad nauseam.
+It's usually used to express annoyance at someone saying or doing something ad nauseum.

 To "get medieval" on something.

 "My (anything you want) is the one that says "Bad Motherfucker" on it."

-Special Effect Failure: There is no muzzle flash or recoil movement from the gun hand when Jules shoots Brett's housemate in the beginning of the movie.
+Special Effect Failure: There is no muzzle flash or recoil on the gun hand when Jules shoots Brett's housemate in the beginning of the movie.
 Also, Brett's housemate appears to dodge the bullet initially, as the actor was apparently spooked by how loud the blank was before remembering that he needed to go limp and be dead.
 Additionally, a shot like that would get blood everywhere, but there's none to be seen in the few times he's visible after that (such as when Jules throws Brett's table in anger).
 To top it off, the actor can later be seen breathing.